-1. The Institute recognises that abuse or risk of harm to a child or adult at risk may take different forms and that individuals may have different perceptions of what constitutes harm or abuse.
-The Institute regards harm or abuse of a child as including any physical, sexual, or emotional abuse, or neglect, bullying, or harassment and of an adult at risk Physical, Domestic Violence, sexual, psychological or emotional, financial or material, discriminatory, organisational or institutional abuse or modern slavery and neglect or acts of omission.

-- 2. These procedures establish a mechanism by which concerns about a child's or adult at risk's welfare or risk of harm arising within, or in connection with, the Institute, can be addressed quickly and appropriately.
+- 1. The Institute recognises that abuse or risk of harm to a child may take different forms and that individuals may have different perceptions of what constitutes harm or abuse.
+The Institute regards harm or abuse of a child as including any physical, sexual, or emotional abuse, or neglect, bullying, or harassment. - 2.
+These procedures establish a mechanism by which concerns about a child's welfare or risk of harm arising within, or in connection with, the Institute, can be addressed quickly and appropriately.
 They also provide the mechanism for any safeguarding concerns in the wider sense, to be brought to the attention of the Director and/or Human Resources, as appropriate, so that necessary action can be taken. - 3.
 As far as possible the confidentiality of all individuals involved in safeguarding and child protection concerns will be respected.
-However, there will be circumstances in which it is necessary for a Child Protection Officer, DSL or other Institute staff, students, or contractors to share information with third parties such as the local authority, the police, or a child's parents or guardians, or an adult's trusted contact where appropriate.
+However, there will be circumstances in which it is necessary for a Child Protection Officer or other Institute staff, students, or contractors to share information with third parties such as the local authority, the police, or the child's parents or guardians, where appropriate.

-Child Protection Officers and Safeguarding Officers
+Child Protection Officers

 - 4. The Institute has designated the Student Support Manager Institute's as the Senior Child Protection Officer (SCPO), also referred to as the Designated Safeguarding Lead (DSL). - 5.
-In addition, the Institute has designated safeguarding officers as Child Protection Officer (CPO) - 6.
+In addition, the Institute has designated the safeguarding officers as Child Protection Officer (CPO) - 6.
 Child Protection Officers have specific responsibility for responding to child protection concerns raised within, or in connection with, the Institute.
 They will receive training and guidance appropriate for this role, and on their responsibilities as liaison contacts with the police, the local authority, and other relevant local agencies. - 7.
 Child Protection Officers may also receive notice of a safeguarding concern, where the subject of the concern is aged over 18 and is not an Adult at Risk.
-In this case, the CPO should raise any concern with the DSL or Secretary and Registrar, and where appropriate, the Director and/or Human Resources. - 8.
-The Safeguarding officers (SO) have specific responsibility for responding to adult at risk concerns raised within, or in connection with, the Institute.
-They will receive training and guidance appropriate for this role, and on their responsibilities as liaison contacts with the police, the local authority, and other relevant local agencies.
+In this case, the CPO should raise any concern with the DSL or Secretary and Registrar, and where appropriate, the Director and/or Human Resources.